tech-warriors-corporation/profitco/README.md

 # ProfitCo
-ProfitCo is a project for calculate the company profit.
+ProfitCo is a project for calculate the company financial.